Robert Fico: First premiership (2006–2010)

-Coalition crisis

-On 10 April 2007, the deputy director of the Slovak Land Fund and HZDS nominee Branislav Bríza signed a contract based on which restitutors from eastern Slovakia became the owners of lucrative land in the Tatra village of Veľký Slavkov.
-These restitutors then quickly sold the land to the company GVM for 13 million Slovak crowns (Slovak currency before euro).
-The figurehead of the company was a friend of Mečiar, Milan Bališ.
-Bríza did so while his boss Hideghéty was on vacation.
-10 April was the last day when Bríza had full power acting on behalf of his boss in the absence of his boss.
-This was the seventh suspicious contract he had signed up for at that point.

-Such practices were previously criticized by Fico as they were common during the tenure of his Coalition partner, HDZS leader Mečiar.
-This scandal almost led to the collapse of the Coalition.
-It led to the Minister of Agriculture for HDZS, Miroslav Jureňa, resigning.
-Fico demanded that Bríza resign.
-The estimated damage to the state was half a billion Slovak crowns.
-Justice was delivered on 8 September 2015 when Bríza was deemed guilty and sentenced to 2 years' probation.

 Schengen Area

-Slovakia joined the Schengen Area, which abolished checks at internal borders with fellow member states, on December 21, 2007.
+Slovakia joined the Schengen Area, which abolished checks at internal borders with fellow member states, on 21 December 2007.

 The successful accession was seen as a major achievement of the country's post-communist integration into European structures.
 At the time, Fico and his government strongly insisted on the planned 2007 accession date, pushing back against suggestions from some older EU members to delay the enlargement until 2008 or 2009.
 Fico celebrated the event, declaring that Slovakia had achieved a key strategic goal alongside EU membership and likened Schengen accession to the significance of the year 1989.

 In 2015, Fico was a vocal proponent of strengthening the Schengen Area's external borders, particularly during the European migrant crisis.
 He criticized the reintroduction of internal border controls as a potential threat to the EU's free movement principle.

 Party of European Socialists

 Fico's political party, Direction – Social Democracy, was first accepted into the Party of European Socialists (PES) as a provisional member.
 The PES suspended the party in October 2006 after it formed a government coalition with the nationalist Slovak National Party (SNS).

-The party's provisional membership was restored on February 14, 2008, after Direction–Social Democracy and the Slovak National Party signed a letter committing themselves to respect minority rights and European values.
-Fico achieved full membership in the PES on December 8, 2009, at the European Socialist Congress in Prague.
+The party's provisional membership was restored on 14 February 2008, after Direction–Social Democracy and the Slovak National Party signed a letter committing themselves to respect minority rights and European values.
+Fico achieved full membership in the PES on 8 December 2009, at the European Socialist Congress in Prague.